11 Ways to Simplify Goals So You Actually Achieve Them

 I used to think the SMART strategy complicated goals but realize it does simplify them.
 By taking the time to create SMART goals instead of generic ones, you create more concrete, attainable outcomes.
 Write out your SMART goals in your planner or journal.
 Keep these in the forefront and remind yourself of them daily.

-Break down goals / Aim for small wins
+5. Break down goals / Create a roadmap

 Simplify goals by making them small.
 Acknowledge your quick wins and go for the low-hanging fruit.
-One way to do this is to start big with all your ideas.
-Then work back from the big goal and what must be done step-by-step to achieve it which creates a roadmap.
+One way to do this is to dream big with all your ideas.
+Then work back from the big, overall goal and specify what must be done step-by-step to achieve it – this creates a roadmap.
 Even the smallest details (i.e., making a phone call or sending an email) can be a quick win.

 Replace the media scroll with a book or magazine or put a timer on it for only 10 minutes.
 Small habit formation can create a snowball effect to reading the ultimate goal.
 An excellent resource for habit formation is “Atomic Habits” by James Clear.
 Highly recommended!

 This isn’t a crock-pot, you can’t just set it and forget it!
 LOL.
 To simplify goals you must remind yourself of them on a regular basis.
-Use your goal planner or a journal for a weekly, if not daily, check-in to keep your goals in the forefront or regular life will take over and drown out bigger aspirations.
+Use a goal planner or a journal for a weekly, or daily, check-in to keep your goals in the forefront or regular life will take over and drown out bigger aspirations.
 Do this with a daily review, meditation or even during a workout.

 Simplify goals by attributing them to one distinct word.
 Have this word on repeat: in your journal, posted to your fridge, as a wallpaper on your phone or computer.
 A fun side effect to this is once you have a word in mind you will likely start “seeing” it in different ways among daily life.